maziac/DeZog/README.md

 ![](documentation/images/main.gif)

-The goal of this project is to achieve a development environment for Z80 assembler programs much the same as developers are nowadays used to for other programming languages.
+The goal of this project is to achieve a development environment for Z80 assembler programs much the same as for high-level programming languages.
 An experience similar to what you would expect from Eclipse, Visual Studio or XCode.

 As this is a huge goal the focus is here on
 - Easy navigating/stepping through assembler source files with step-over, step-into and step-out